-In Greece the decline was less, so that long-term rates remain high3 .
-Among the countries already with lower interest rates, Finland, benefiting from inflation expectations, recorded a substantial reduction (1.1 percentage points).
-Given that the largest interest rate reductions, over the year to September 1996, were realised by those Member States with the highest nominal long-term rates, interest rate differentials over corresponding German bonds narrowed4 during the year, with Spain, Italy, Portugal and Sweden experiencing the largest reductions.
+In Greece the decline was less, so that long-term rates remain high.
+Among the countries already with lower interest rates, Finland, also benefiting from lower inflation expectations, recorded a substantial reduction (1.1 percentage points).
+Given that the largest interest rate reductions, over the year to September 1996, were realised by those Member States with the highest nominal long-term rates, interest rate differentials over corresponding German bonds narrowed during the year, with Spain, Italy, Portugal and Sweden experiencing the largest reductions.